Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 Yes, you can start sleep training your baby when they are 4-5 months old.
 There are different methods for doing this.

 A great bedtime for a 5 month old is between 7pm and 7:30pm.
-I found that my twins were waking up at the same time in the morning if they went to bed at 7pm or 8pm, so I made 7pm their bedtime.
+I found that my babies were waking up at the same time in the morning if they went to bed at 7pm or 8pm, so I made 7pm their bedtime.

-The bedtime routine my husband and I did with our twins starting at 5 months old was that they had their last bottle, we changed their diapers, put them in pajamas, put them in sleep sacks, read a book, sang Twinkle Twinkle, and kissed them goodnight.
+The bedtime routine my husband and I did with our babies starting at 5 months old was that they had their last bottle, we changed their diapers, put them in pajamas, put them in sleep sacks, read a book, sang Twinkle Twinkle, and kissed them goodnight.

 If you’ve found this post helpful, you might also enjoy my other baby articles as well.